hmatsu-grc/soc-analyst-labs/alert-triage/letsdefend-soc170-lfi/README.md

 ## Step 3 - Analyze the Request and Response
 Expand the matching log event and review the raw request details.

-The requested URL was:
+The requested URL:

 ```text
 https://172.16.17.13/?file=../../../../etc/passwd
 ```

-The server response was:
+The server response:

 ```text
 HTTP Response Status: 500